zodoz/kubernetes-basics/README.md

 ## demos

-### Deployment
+### Pod

-`kubectl create -f services/01-hello-k8s/deployment.yaml`
+`kubectl create -f services/01-hello-k8s/pod.yml`

-`kubectl get pods` - yay, they're running, but how do I know its correct?
+`kubectl get pods` - yay, it looks like it's running, but how do I know it's running well?

     kubectl exec _____ -it -- bash
     apt-get update
     apt-get install curl
     curl localhost

+What if the pod stops running?

+`kubectl delete pod ...`

+### Deployment

+`kubectl create -f services/01-hello-k8s/deployment.yaml`

+How does this help?

+`kubectl delete pod ...`

+Now its still there!

 ### Service